urbanonymous/api_demo/README.md

 - GET /f/:file_id/share - Returns a short URL to download the file.
 - GET /s/:share_url - Returns the file

-For more documentation, see the OpenAPI spec at http://localhost:8000/docs
+For more documentation, read the OpenAPI spec at http://localhost:8000/docs

 ## Run tests